 Human beings are inherently creative creatures.
 Whatever we do, we end up seeing ourselves working and earning.
-We can’t stand being alienated from our work, and that is where comes the notion of taking charge of your career trajectory.
+We can’t stand being alienated from our work, and that is where the notion of taking charge of your career trajectory comes.

-Now, more than ever, people are looking at jobs from an entirely different perspective.
-Growth at a professional and a personal level is now at the forefront of the decision-making when it comes to a person’s career.
+More than ever, people are looking at jobs from an entirely different perspective.
 The days of finding an excellent job that pays well enough and settling down for life have all but disappeared.
+Growth at a professional and personal level is now at the forefront of decision-making regarding a person’s career.

 The generations of today and those that will follow are nothing if not ambitious.
 Ambitious, not in the outward, heartless numbers and salaries, but in a more internal, personal tone of being content.

 Now, when it comes to developing your career by yourself, it means making things happen rather than waiting for something to happen.
-For your career trajectory to go upward, you have to take charge and know the ways around growth.
+For your career trajectory to go upward, you must take charge and know the ways around growth.

 It’s “Career Trajectory,” Not “Job Trajectory”

-If the subhead hasn’t already given it away, the career trajectory is more than just jobs.
+If the subhead hasn’t already given it, the career trajectory is more than just jobs.

 Career trajectory is as much about the external world (jobs, the company your work for, your paycheck) as it is about how confident you feel from within and about your knowledge and skills (job satisfaction, the enhancement of your skills).

-Both small things, like customizing your LinkedIn URL, or significant items such as job hunting, are essential parts of your career development but are by no means it.
-Taking different workshops, learning new and relevant skills, and always striving to make yourself better in every sense of the word is equally important.
+Both small things, like customizing your LinkedIn URL, or significant items, such as job hunting, are essential parts of your career development but are by no means it.
+Taking different workshops, learning new and relevant skills, and always striving to make yourself better in every sense of the word are equally important.

-You may be doing well in the job you have and getting paid well.
+You may be doing well in your job and getting paid well.
 But are you growing when it comes to skills?
 Are you satisfied?
-Well, if the answer to these couple of questions is not a resounding yes, it is time for you to step ahead and take charge of your career trajectory.
+If the answer to these questions is not a resounding yes, it is time for you to step ahead and take charge of your career trajectory.

 How to do it?
 Well, that’s where this blog comes in.
 Sit tight and read on.